You used to need a few maps and guidebooks to plan your trip and help it go well ... not anymore! These apps are what you need to have for any trip.

 Rome To Rio

 Wondering how to get from point A to point B?
 Rome to Rio has you covered.
-They map out the best ways to get from one city to another city, letting you know if it's best to go by train, plane, car, taxi or ferry ... or if there isn't a route you can take.
+They map out the best ways to get from one city to another city, letting you know if it's best to go by train, plane, car, taxi, or ferry ... or if there isn't a route you can take.
 They also estimate prices which helps your budget out.
-It's a really handy research tool I use all of the time.
+It's a really handy research tool I use all of the time just know it's not super accurate all of the time.
+I mainly use it to see what transportation options are around.

 Free on Android and IOS.